feralpacket/building_network_tech_refresh/README.md

     - Other
        - Any spares need to be added?
        - Any temporary optics needed?
-         - Old MDF to MDF links
+       - Old MDF to new MDF temporary links
     - Future PoE usage based on new switch and power supply model
       - Add to the progress tracker
       - 2960x usually have 740 watts available for PoE